Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Consistency Guarantees and Identifiability Implications

 \subsection{The problem of Markov equivalence}

-In Sections~\ref{subsec: consistency of greedy sp under faithfulness} and \ref{subsec: beyond faithfulness} we examined when Algorithms~\ref{alg_edge_SP} and \ref{alg_triangle_SP} return the true Markov equivalence class $\M(G^\ast)$.
-While these results supply identifiability assumptions ensuring consistency of the algorithms, it is important to note that these algorithms may still be quite inefficient since, while they are searching over a collection of permutations and their corresponding DAGs, they may search over DAGs that belong to the same Markov equivalence classes.

-To put this problem in perspective, suppose that we are running Algorithm~\ref{alg_triangle_SP} under the faithfulness assumption and that we initialize at some minimal I-MAP $\G_\pi$.
-Algorithm~\ref{alg_triangle_SP} will then reverse each covered arrow in $\G_\pi$, querying the new minimal I-MAPs adjacent to $\G_\pi$ on the edge graph of $\mathcal{A}_p(\CC)$ to see if they have strictly fewer arrows than $\G_\pi$.
-In the case that two DAGs $\G$ and $\HH$ differ only by a covered arrow reversal (without any arrow deletions) then $\G$ and $\HH$ belong to the same Markov equivalence class \cite{C95, VP92}.
-Moreover, \cite[Theorem 2]{C95} shows that any two members of the same Markov equivalence class differ by a sequence of covered arrow reversals.
-Thus, the greedy nature of Algorithm~\ref{alg_triangle_SP} can leave us searching through large portions of Markov equivalence classes until we identify a sparser permutation DAG.
-In particular, in order to know that Algorithm~\ref{alg_triangle_SP} has terminated, it must visit all members of the sparsest Markov equivalence class $\M(\G^\ast)$.
-In \cite{RSU16} it is shown that sparse DAGs, such as oriented trees, can have Markov equivalence classes that are exponential in size.
+It is important to note that in contrast to for example the PC-algorithm, Algorithms~\ref{alg_edge_SP} and~\ref{alg_triangle_SP} may need to search over DAGs that belong to the same Markov equivalence class.
+This is due to the fact that two DAGs in the same Markov equivalence class differ only by a sequence of covered arrow reversals \cite[Theorem 2]{C95}.
+Thus, the greedy nature of Algorithm~\ref{alg_triangle_SP} can leave us searching through large portions of Markov equivalence classes until we identify a sparser minimal independence map.
+In particular, in order for Algorithm~\ref{alg_triangle_SP} to terminate, it must visit all members of the Markov equivalence class $\M(\G^\ast)$.